sef-global/sef-site/README.md

     git clone https://github.com/USERNAME/sef-site
     cd sef-site
     ```

 - Install all the dependencies

+    (Node.Js is used to power up the npm start and run features)
+    Visit : https://nodejs.org/en/ to learn more

     ```
     npm install
     ```
 - Start the server with
     ```